Taniec z gwiazdami season 10

 The 10th season of Taniec z Gwiazdami, the Polish edition of Dancing With the Stars, started on 6 September 2009 and ended on 29 November 2009.
 It was broadcast by TVN.
 Katarzyna Skrzynecka and Piotr Gąsowski continued as the hosts, and the judges were: Iwona Szymańska-Pavlović, Zbigniew Wodecki, Beata Tyszkiewicz and Piotr Galiński.

+On 29 November, Anna Mucha and her partner Rafał Maserak were crowned the champions.